 By contrast, Semrush does have a broken link building feature — to access broken links, you run a backlink analytics report, navigate to an ‘indexed pages’ section and click a ‘broken pages’ option.

-So, if broken link building is likely to be an important part of your SEO strategy, the better tool here is Semrush.
+So, if broken link building is likely to be an important part of your SEO strategy, the better tool of the two is Semrush.

 It’s also important to ensure that your web pages don’t contain broken links to other sites — these can be interpreted as a sign of poor quality content by Google (with negative implications for search rankings).